-• Mar 24 1765 - American Revolution: Quartering Act of 1765 " Parliament passes the Quartering Act, outlining the locations and conditions in which British soldiers are to find room and board in the American colonies.
-The Act of 1765 required the colonies to house British soldiers in barracks provided by the colonies.
-If the barracks were too small to house all the soldiers, then localities were to accommodate the soldiers in local inns, livery stables, ale houses, victualling houses and the houses of sellers of wine.
-"Should there still be soldiers without accommodation after all such public houses were filled," the act read, "the colonies were then required to take, hire and make fit for the reception of his Majesty's forces, such and so many uninhabited houses, outhouses, barns, or other buildings as shall be necessary."

-As the language of the act makes clear, the popular image of Redcoats tossing colonists from their bedchambers in order to move in themselves was not the intent of the law; neither was it the practice.
-However, the New York colonial assembly disliked being commanded to provide quarter for British troops-they preferred to be asked and then to give their consent, if they were going to have soldiers in their midst at all.
-Thus, they refused to comply with the law, and in 1767, Parliament passed the New York Restraining Act.
-The Restraining Act prohibited the royal governor of New York from signing any further legislation until the assembly complied with the Quartering Act.
+- Mar 24 1765 American Revolution: British Parliament passes the Quartering Act, outlining the locations and conditions in which their soldiers are to find room and board in the American colonies.
+The Act required the colonies to house British soldiers in barracks provided by the colonies.
+If the barracks were too small to house all the soldiers, then localities were to accommodate the soldiers in local inns, livery stables, ale houses, victualling houses, and the houses of sellers of wine.
+As the language of the act makes clear, the popular image of Redcoats tossing colonists from their bedchambers in order to move in themselves was not the intent of the law; neither was it the practice. - Mar 24 1862 Civil War: Abolitionist orator Wendell Phillips is booed while attempting to give a lecture in Cincinnati, Ohio.
+The angry crowd was opposed to fighting for the freedom of slaves, as Phillips advocated.
+He was pelted with rocks and eggs before friends whisked him away when a small riot broke out.